arihant2math/prontus/README.md

 ## Advantages

-The official pronto client is bloated (taking up over 300 mb of RAM), leaks memory, and has poor user interface design.
+The official Pronto client is bloated (taking up over 300 mb of RAM), leaks memory, and has poor user interface design.
 Prontus aims to fix this by rewriting the pronto client from the ground up.

 ### Performance